Kerensk1y/News_parser/README.md

 ## Parsing news from websites :newspaper:
 Sending updates is done in a __user-defined__ file in the Telegram channel called `t0ken.py`

 This project enables you to send updates to a Telegram channel through a user-defined file called `t0ken.py`.
 This file should include two essential variables: _"channel_id"_ (the channel identifier, including "@") and _"API_KEY"_ (the key required for interacting with the Telegram bot).
+[Bot whose API key you use in this project must be adminstrator of the channel which id you use].
 Furthermore, the project maintains a basic database by storing the last sent news from each website in an automatically generated corresponding _".txt"_ file.

 ## For the fast deploy on Linux you can try the following steps 🐳
 1. Clone the project: